 You’ll dive through each of the four sections of Silfra.
 The first section is the Silfra Deep Crack, which is long and narrow as it winds to the left and right.
 As we dive further, the fissure widens into what we call the Silfra Hall.
-It leads to the fissures deepest point called the Silfra Cathedral.
+It leads to the fissure's deepest point called the Silfra Cathedral.
 The maximum depth allowed for a dive at Silfra is 18 meters, but the visibility is far deeper than that.
-After the Cathedral, we’ll turn left entering the final part of the dive, Silfra Lagoon.
+After the Cathedral, we’ll turn left to enter the final part of the dive, Silfra Lagoon.

-After stepping onto the exit platform, your guide will help you remove your fins and you’ll have a chance to get the blood flowing with the roughly a 1300-feet (400-meter) walk back to the car park.
+After stepping onto the exit platform, your guide will help you remove your fins and you’ll have a chance to get the blood flowing with the roughly 1300-feet (400-meter) walk back to the car park.